cesarderio/reading-notes/401-reading-notes/class-19.md

 What are your learning goals after reading and reviewing the [class README?](https://codefellows.github.io/code-401-javascript-guide/curriculum/class-19/)

-* Spend more time with each service through AWS we've been introcduced to.
+* Spend more time with each service through AWS we've been introduced to.

 ## Things I want to know more about